 What Documents are Required to File for Unemployment in Kansas

-While it is not necessary to have all your documents together when you initially file for an unemployment claim, you will eventually need to gather the required documents to finalize the claim process.
+While it is not necessary to have all your documents together when you initially file for an unemployment claim, you will eventually need to gather the required documents to successfully finalize the claim process.
 The following information must be submitted soon after you file for unemployment in order to complete your application.